-Live streaming has opened up new ways of conducting businesses, from product descriptions to tutorials and exercising.
-With the current pandemic, gyms around the world can reach out to their clientele and deliver useful fitness classes through live streams.
+Fitness professionals have had to adapt their businesses to the surge in demand for online fitness classes.
+Live streaming, for example, has opened up new ways of conducting businesses, from product descriptions to tutorials and exercising.
+With the current pandemic, fitness studios around the world can reach out to their clientele and deliver useful fitness classes through live streams.
 However, they need to do several things right to ensure success.
-Here are a few tips for streaming fitness classes online.
+Here are a few tips for streaming online fitness classes.

 1. Dressing code for live instructors

 It is essential that you wear clothing that is branded with yours or your gym colours and logo.
 It helps with brand awareness, recognition and professionalism.
 Besides, avoid clothing that blends with the background as most users cannot tell your form, yet it is vital when exercising.
 Although you are excising, you should look presentable on camera.
 However, there’s no need to call a professional makeup team, as looks are not the primary focus of the show.

 Lighting affects the quality of your live stream.
 You need your audience to see every action in HD quality.
 Otherwise, those good moves will be of no use to them.
 You can either have natural or artificial lighting.
 If you have windows, do your performances facing the source of light.
 Investing in artificial lighting is a must if you streaming a dimly lit room to avoid negative feedback from clients.

 Ensure that your voice is clear and audible.
 You can use wireless lapel microphones strapped to your clothing and connecting to your camera or capture device.
 Ensure that the room doesn’t have too much echo or noise from other areas.
 If broadcasting from a home environment, it is essential to warn other occupants that you’ll be live streaming so that there is no disturbance.
 You may also want to mute all participants in the steam so that they’re not interrupting for others.